 On the payment slip provided, print your entity's name, tax file number and Australian business number.
 In the Amount payable box, write the amount you recorded at section B, E Total tax payable.
 This is the amount of FDT and/or OFT that is to be paid.
-See Lodgment and payment requirements on this page for details on how to pay this amount.
+See Lodgment and payment requirements in the next column for details on how to pay this amount.